fals/cqrs-clean-eventual-consistency/README.md

 ![cqrs-clean](https://github.com/fals/cqrs-clean-eventual-consistency/blob/master/docs/cqrs-clean.png)

-This implementation brings as inner ring what I call **Core**, where you should implement your business rules, and keep the base of you microservice itself, such as: important interfaces, business entities, base classes, events.
+This implementation brings as inner ring what I call **Core**, where you should implement your business rules, and keep the base of you microservice itself, such as: important interfaces, business entities, base classes and domain events.
 You're going to find that I'm using DDD here, with entities, aggregates, value objects and repository pattern.
-I've seem some implementations calling it Domain, but we shouldn't restrict this as a pattern or principles names, because what we can have there is more than what the DDD pattern does, is the heart of the application itself.
+I've seen some implementations calling it Domain, but we shouldn't restrict this as a pattern or principles names, because what we can have there is more than what the DDD pattern does, it is the heart of the application itself.
 Also, even if CQRS and DDD are likely to be used together, you can implement your business the way you want and take advantage of what is more important in this sample, data intensive applications.

 The next ring, which many implementations call it **Application** contains our Use Cases.
 CQRS has an strict way to implement these Use Cases, we have an stack responsible for dealing directly with your Business Entities, adding, updating or removing, residing inside **Command**.
 Those Use Cases that require reading data are inside **Query**, and also the ways to transform business entities to Derived Data format, which is more suitable for reading.
-Consider both layers **Application**, they are at the same level, but in different assemblies with different responsibilities.
+Consider both layers as a single **Application** layer, they are at the same level, but in different assemblies with different responsibilities.

 The **Infrastructure** is responsible strictly to keep technology.
-You can find there the implementations of repositories for business entities, message brokers, dependency injection and any other thing that represents a detail for Clean Architecture, mostly framework dependent, external dependencies, etc.
+You can find there the implementations of repositories for business entities, message brokers, dependency injection and any other thing that represents a detail for Clean Architecture, mostly framework dependent, external dependencies,  and so on.

 The outer ring contains a way for users to communicate with our application, the **UI**.
 This layer can be anything that allow input or retrieve data.
-For this implementation I'm using ASP.NET as UI.
+For this implementation I'm using ASP.NET as **UI** Layer.

 ## :scissors: CQRS